-You will need a syringe that has an SQ needle attached to it.
+You will need a syringe that has a SQ needle attached to it.
 These needles are very short and thin.

-- If the wrapping or cap on the end of the syringe is broken or missing, put it in your sharps container and use a new needle and syringe.
+- If the wrapping or cap on the end of the syringe is broken or missing, discard it in your sharps container.
+Use a new needle and syringe.

 - 2 alcohol pads